Kamal408/nltk_study/EXERCISES/notes_natural Language_processing_with_python_chapter_01.md

         running.update(sent2, sent3, sent4, sent5, sent6, sent7, sent8)
         sorted(list(running))

-   We could also eliminate any items that are not composed of letters or a hyphen.
+   We could also eliminate any items that are not composed of letters or a hyphen or ending in a period.